Míriam Colón, Puerto Rican Actress And Theater Pioneer, Dies At 80

 "The damage is the scarcity of roles with dignity and with character that are not portrayed" in Hollywood, she told Alt.Latino.

 "You go to a store and the person that sells you vegetables is a Puerto Rican.
-You go to a hospital, and the person that puts the oxygen mask on you is a Puerto Rican.
-You go anywhere and you'll find then.
+You go to a hospital and the person that puts the oxygen mask on you is a Puerto Rican.
+You go anywhere and you'll find them.
 But in Hollywood scripts, they are nonexistent."

 Both in her person and her productions, Colón sought to change this situation — efforts that earned her a National Medal of Arts in 2015.
-And just two years earlier, the Puerto Rican actress, producer and director reflected on those changes she worked all her career for, both on-screen and off.
+And just two years earlier, the Puerto Rican actress, producer and director reflected on those changes for which she worked all her career, both on-screen and off.

 "We have evolved as a community in this nation throughout the years, and that is still true.
 We still have our music, and we still have the music which is all so charming and so exciting," she said.
 "But that's not what we are all about."